TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-It has a `Default` folder.
+We find a default folder inside.

-Inside it, we can see a Windows default home directory:
+Inside, we find the typical structure of a Windows default user profile:

 <br />